-Dr Paul Catterson, head of medical services at Newcastle, says: "Monitoring the biomarkers of our squad gives us added information about how each individual is responding to both the training and match load.
+Dr Paul Catterson, head of medical services at Newcastle, has said: "Monitoring the biomarkers of our squad gives us added information about how each individual is responding to both the training and match load.
 Orreco provides us with rapid, reliable results."

-Moore realised he needed to look at more than just haematology and biomarkers in order to achieve his goal of truly finding out what goes on under the hood of elite athletes.
+Moore realised he needed to look at more than just haematology and biomarkers in order to achieve his goal of truly finding out what goes on under the hood.

 "I wanted to fuse this with analytics for the full picture," he explains.
 "So we added in GPS data, nutrition, performance tests, match stats, sleeping, travel schedules and more.
 All of this has an impact on an athlete.